microsoftgraph/msgraph-cli-archived/README.md

 **Linux**

-Download the .deb package from the latest [release](https://github.com/microsoftgraph/msgraph-cli/releases)
+Download the .deb package from the latest [release](https://github.com/microsoftgraph/msgraph-cli/releases) and install the package with the command below.
 ``` bash
 sudo dpkg -i msgraph-cli_all.deb
 ```